ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-line-series/index.md

 ## Line and Marker Colours

 The chart above is not complicated, but it could still benefit from more visual separation.
-Currently both series use the same colours.
-Let's change that by making diesel look more like diesel.
-If we just add the following two configs to the second series:
+Let's make the diesel series look more like diesel.
+Just add the following two configs to the second series:

 ```js
 stroke: 'black',